Washington County Public Library: History

 In 1934 the Chipley Woman’s Club, with the help of donated books and volunteer staff, opened a public library in a small building at the corner of East Church Street and North 6th Street in Chipley.
 The Club held a sponsored dinner in 1939 to raise matching funds to aid in purchasing more books.
-In 1959 the Library was moved to the upstairs of Old City Hall, where its hours of operation were 2:30 pm - 4:00 pm, twice a week.
-In August of 1963, the City of Chipley offered the Club another building to house the Library, located at the corner of Highway 90 and Highway 77.
+In 1959 the Library was moved to the upstairs of Old City Hall, where its hours of operation were 2:30 pm – 4:00 pm, twice a week.
+In August 1963, the City of Chipley offered the Club another building to house the Library, located at the corner of Highway 90 and Highway 77.
 This new library opened in 1964, and was staffed using funds from the County's contribution to a regional library system.
 The regional library system also provided a bookmobile, which made stops in Greenhead, Wausau, Vernon, Hinson Crossroads, New Hope, Ebro, and Caryville.

 The Library again outgrew their facility, and was relocated to the recently vacated City Hall, located at the corner of 5th and Church Street, in 1980.
 The Library remained at this location until 2003, when it was once again moved, this time to a new building that was built on Highway 90.